peternguyencs/peternguyencs/README.md

 > My mission is to cultivate a life fueled by dedication to learning, where I prioritize continuously growing my knowledge and skills in the field of computer science.

-I'm a technology professional transitioning into the world of software development and artificial intelligence.
+I'm a UW Science Alum and technology professional transitioning into the world of software development and artificial intelligence.
 My profile is a living document of that journey.

 * 🔭 I’m currently working as a Computer Support Specialist and studying for my **CompTIA Security+** certification.
 * ⚡ I’m refreshing my Calculus knowledge and building new skills in Computer Science on Khan Academy.